rgayler/VSA_op_properties/output/README.md

 Save processed data files here.

-Simulated data and generated figures should be saved her for use or inclusion in the output paper.
+Simulated data and generated figures should be saved here for use or inclusion in the output paper.